elwooha6/sixdd6.github.io/index.md

 ## **[Right Tool for the Job](https://github.com/Sixdd6/Right-Tool-for-the-Job-Rebalanced)**

-Adds basic and advanced tools to the game that increase up your colonists work speeds.
+Adds basic and advanced tools to the game that increase your colonists work speeds.

 ### Tools Included